elchemista/vettore/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [Apache License, Version 2.0](LICENSE).

 ---